clojars/administration/.github/ISSUE_TEMPLATE/group_verification.md

 -->

 I am requesting verification of a [new | existing] group.
-The group name is:
+The group name is: <group name here>

 - [ ] This group is a [reverse-domain-based group](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names#faq)
 - [ ] I have added a TXT DNS record for the domain that has a value of `clojars <your clojars username>`

+Or:

+- [ ] This group is based on a GitHub or GitLab organization (ex: https://github.com/foo -> `io.github.foo`)
+- [ ] I have created a public repository under that group named `clojars-<your clojars username>`